-Pacific Coast Philology publishes peer-reviewed essays of interest to scholars in the classical and modern languages, literatures, and cultures in two issues annually, a general issue and a special topics issue.
+Pacific Coast Philology publishes peer-reviewed essays of interest to scholars in the classical and modern languages, literatures, and cultures in two issues annually, usually a general issue and a special topics issue.
 Both issues are published through Penn State University Press.
 Essays may be submitted any time throughout the year.
 While articles that grow out of papers delivered at the Annual Conferences of PAMLA are welcome, PAMLA members are encouraged to submit essays independently of the conference as well.
-PAMLA membership is not required to submit to PCP; however, membership is required for publication.
+Proposers shall not submit more than one article at a time, and a decision on publication should have been made concerning a submitted article before a new essay is submitted.
+PAMLA membership is not required to submit to Pacific Coast Philology.
 Normally, up to five reviews of recent works by PAMLA members will be published in the regular issue of the journal, and members may be solicited to submit their books for review.
-Additional monographs serving the interest of the Association may be published, when funds are available, under the authorization of the Executive Committee.
+Additional monographs serving the interest of the Association may be published, when funds are available, under the authorization of the General Board.

 The general issue of Pacific Coast Philology is edited by the General Editor(s), in consultation with the Editorial Committee, consisting of the incoming President and the First and Second Vice Presidents.
-The General Editor(s) shall organize an election of an Editorial Board and the appointment of members to the Advisory Board.
-Members of the Editorial board and the Advisory Board may serve as referees of those manuscripts having the best potential for publication.
-In addition to the Board members, the General Editor(s) shall contact specialists in the field as referees of the submitted essays and make the final selection of essays.
-The Executive Director is authorized to pay expenses for one editorial conference each year.
+The General Editor(s) shall organize an election of an Editorial Advisory Board, its members to be approved by the General Board and to serve renewable five-year terms.
+Members of the Editorial Advisory Board may serve as referees of those manuscripts having the best potential for publication.
+In addition to the Editorial Advisory Board members, the General Editor(s) shall contact specialists in the field as referees of the submitted essays and make the final selection of essays.
+The Executive Director is authorized to pay expenses for one editorial meeting each year.

-The special topics issues are edited by Guest Editors. any PAMLA member(s) may suggest a topic to the General Editors, the Editorial Committee, the Editorial Board, and the Advisory Board and be selected as Guest Editor(s).
-The Guest Editor solicits manuscripts; obtains reviewers; and works with the General Editor(s) to fulfill the duties specified in the agreement with Penn State University Press.
+The special topics issues are edited by Guest Editors.
+In many cases, a past PAMLA President, sometimes working with an assistant Guest Editor, will serve as Guest Editor.
+But any PAMLA member(s) may suggest a topic to the General Editor(s), the Editorial Committee, and the Editorial Advisory Board and be selected as Guest Editor(s), with the approval of the General Editor(s) and the General Board.
+The Guest Editor solicits manuscripts, obtains reviewers, and works with the General Editor(s) to fulfill the duties specified in the agreement with Penn State University Press.

-Due to the diversity of the readership, all essays submitted to Pacific Coast Philology should be in English.
+Due to the diversity of the readership, all essays submitted to Pacific Coast Philology should be primarily in English.

-Pacific Coast Philology is managed by a General Editor(s), appointed for renewable three-year terms by the Executive Committee.
-The General Editor(s) perform(s) the managerial duties as described in the agreement with Penn State University Press, including soliciting essays; appointing a book review editor; organizing the nomination and election of an Editorial board as well as the nomination and appointment of an Advisory Board (12-15 scholars or professionals).
+Pacific Coast Philology is managed by one or two General Editor(s), appointed for renewable three-year terms by the General Board.
+The General Editor(s) perform(s) the managerial duties as described in the agreement with the journal’s current publisher, including: soliciting essays; appointing and overseeing a book review editor; and organizing the nomination and election of an Editorial Advisory Board (12-15 scholars or professionals).
 The General Editor(s) of the regular issue and the guest editor(s) of the special issues perform(s) or oversee(s) all editorial functions, including ensuring peer-review of essays; communicating with authors about receipt and decisions with respect to manuscripts’ acceptances; and preparing manuscripts according to Penn State University Press guidelines.
-The General Editor(s) sit(s) on the Executive Committee in an ex officio capacity, making annual reports on the production and finances of the journal and presenting proposals concerning the journal.
+The General Editor(s) sit(s) on the PAMLA Executive Committee, making annual reports on the production and finances of the journal and presenting proposals concerning the journal.

 ELECTION OF OFFICERS OF PAMLA